 The birds’ problem was that sparrows are enthusiastic eaters of grain seeds – each bird consuming an average of 4.5kg of grain each year (source: China’s sparrow scientists).
 The maths was simple: kill 1m sparrows and save enough food to feed 60,000 humans.

 Mao wanted to drag China into the industrial age.

 The war on small feathery animals was spread by word of mouth, newspapers…

 There was a game for all the family.

 So how do you wipe out sparrows?
 The Chinese made a lot of noise.
 They shook trees.
-They stood outside, and bashed on pot and pans, screamed and shouted, keeping the sparrows at bay and airborne.
-Fearful of landing, the birds would not eat, grow exhausted and die.
+They stood outside, and bashed on pots and pans, screamed and shouted.
+They would keep the sparrows at bay and airborne.
+Fearful of landing, the birds would be unable eat, grow exhausted and die.
 The Chinese would also hunt them down, smashing nests, crushing eggs, stomping on chicks and shooting them with slingshots and guns.

 This mass participation worked.

 Hundreds of millions of sparrows died.
 According to DM Lampton in Public health and politics in China’s past two decades.
 Health Serv Rep. (1972) “1 billion sparrows, 1.5 billion rats, 100 million kilograms of flies and 11 million kilograms of mosquitos” were wiped out.